Monégasque cuisine

 Monégasque cuisine is the cuisine of the principality of Monaco.
-It is a Mediterranean cuisine shaped by the cooking style of Provence and the influences of nearby northern Italian and southern French cooking, in addition to Monaco’s own culinary traditions.
+It is a Mediterranean cuisine shaped by the cooking style of Provence and the influences of nearby northern Italian and southern French cooking (and French cuisine in general), in addition to Monaco’s own culinary traditions.
 There is an emphasis on fresh ingredients, with the use of seafood, vegetables and olive oil playing a major role in the cuisine.

-A more modern form of Monégasque cuisine has developed since the Monte Carlo casino-resort's conception in the mid-nineteenth century.
+A more modern form of Monégasque cuisine has developed since the Monte Carlo Casino opened in the mid-nineteenth century.
 Some now associate the cuisine with international influences, cosmopolitanism, gastronomy and Michelin-starred restaurants.
 However, recent years have also seen a revitalised interest in Monaco’s authentic local recipes and its more traditional culinary heritage.